mottu117/chat-space/README.md

   id          / int(11) NOT NULL AUTO_INCREMENT,
   message_txt / text
   image_url   / text
-  user_id     / int NOT NULL
+  user_id     / references NOT NULL
-  group_id    / int NOT NULL
+  group_id    / references NOT NULL
   created_at  / datetime NOT NULL,
   updated_at  / datetime NOT NULL,